Jim Molan: Post-military

-In August 2008 Molan released his first book, Running the War in Iraq.
+In August 2008, Molan released his first book, Running the War in Iraq.
 The book concentrated on his experience as chief of operations in Iraq during 2004–05, and contained some criticism about Australia's capacity to engage in military conflict.
 In an August 2008 speech, Molan stated that: "Our military competence was far worse than even we thought before East Timor, and people may not realise that the military performance bar has been raised by the nature of current conflict, as illustrated in Iraq and Afghanistan".
 Writing in a February 2009 article, Molan called for a doubling of the Australian military presence in Afghanistan, from about 1,100 troops to 2,000.

 Molan was associated with the Liberal Party, helping to launch the Liberal opposition party's military-led border protection campaign in the lead up to the 2013 federal election in Brisbane on 25 July 2013.
 Molan has been an outspoken critic of Labor's management of defence matters.
-Stephen Smith, at the time the minister for defence, described Molan as "partisan" and a "Liberal Party activist".
+Stephen Smith, the minister for defence at the time, described Molan as "partisan" and a "Liberal Party activist".
 In mid-2014 Molan was engaged as an advisor to minister for defence David Johnston, but resigned after three weeks.
-In a subsequent interview Molan implied that his resignation was due to dissatisfaction with Johnston.
+In a subsequent interview, Molan implied that his resignation was due to dissatisfaction with Johnston.

 Political career

 At the 2016 federal election, Molan was a Liberal party senate candidate for New South Wales.
 However, in what former prime minister Tony Abbott called a "tragedy for our country and for our party", Molan failed to be elected.

 In November 2017, the High Court of Australia ruled that Nationals Senator Fiona Nash was ineligible to be elected to the Senate due to her dual British citizenship.
 On 22 December, the High Court declared Molan duly elected in place of Nash.

-In February 2018 it was revealed that Molan shared, on his personal Facebook page in March 2017, anti-Muslim content from far-right political party Britain First.
+In February 2018, it was revealed that Molan shared, on his personal Facebook page in March 2017, anti-Muslim content from the far-right political party Britain First.
 Molan refused to apologise for his sharing of this material.
-In response to the Facebook post, Greens MP Adam Bandt accused Molan of war crimes over his actions in Iraq.
-Bandt later apologised.
+In response to the Facebook post, Greens MP Adam Bandt accused Molan of war crimes over his actions in Iraq, but later apologised.

 Molan was a member of the centre-right faction of the Liberal Party.